huneng/meter-recognise/README.md

 # Concat
 If you want to integrate the feature into your application.
 Please concat [huneng1991@163.com](mailto://huneng1991@163.com "huneng1991@163.com").

-There's appling c++ libraries and supported windows,linux,android.
+There's applying c++ libraries and supported windows,linux,android.

 # Demo
 ![image](dial_demo.gif "Demo")